postmanlabs/postman-docs/_posts/01_postman/09_monitors/2017-05-04-faqs_monitors.md

 ##### **Can I delete a Monitor?**

 You can delete a monitor at any time.
 Once deleted, all run history for the monitor is deleted too.
-If you want _keep_ the history, then you should pause the monitor instead of deleting it.
+If you want to retain the history, then you should pause the monitor instead of deleting it.

 ##### **Where do Monitors run?**

 Monitors run on our cloud infrastructure, which is hosted by Amazon Web Services (AWS).
-More information about our cloud infrastructure is available at [our Security page](https://www.getpostman.com/security){:target="_blank"}.
+More information about our cloud infrastructure is available at our [Security page](https://www.getpostman.com/security){:target="_blank"}.

 ##### **Can Monitors access private networks?**

 No. Monitors can only connect to URLs that are publicly-available on the Internet.
-You cannot monitor APIs running on private networks, VPNs, or corporate intranets.
+You cannot monitor APIs that run on private networks, VPNs, or corporate intranets.

 ##### **Will Monitors impact my API performance?**

 You have full control over the behavior of your monitors.
-You determine which of your API endpoints are called, how many, and how often.
-In addition, we restrict each monitor’s total run-time to 5 minutes, to limit the number of requests it can perform.
+No only can you determine which of your API endpoints are called, you can also determine how many and how often they are called.
+In addition, we restrict each monitor’s total run time to 5 minutes, to limit the number of requests it can perform.